EverlastingBugstopper/EverlastingBugstopper/README.md

 #### Open Source Repositories

 I also maintain some open source Rust crates.
 Check out [`shell-candy`](https://github.com/EverlastingBugstopper/shell-candy) if you want to shell out to a sub-process and handle their `stdout`/`stderr` as streams.
 Or, you can check out [`billboard`](https://github.com/EverlastingBugstopper/billboard) if you want to display boxes with outlines in your terminal.

-I also maintain [`binary-install`](https://github.com/EverlastingBugstopper/binary-install) which allows you to extract a binary from a tarball endpoint and shell out to it from node.
-It's not the best library out there and I'd love help modernizing it and rewriting it in TypeScript.

 ---